disfear86/mushcloud/README.md

 This is a flask web app I created to implement what I've learnt so far in Python and Flask.

-I'm fairly new to web development so any input or advice is greatly appreciated.

 The application is compatible with both Python 2 and Python 3.

 Requirements: